kemitchell/validate-npm-package-license.js/README.md

 validate-npm-package-license
 ============================

-Give me a string and I'll tell you if it's a valid npm package license.
+Give me a string and I'll tell you if it's a valid npm package license string.

 <!-- js var valid = require('./'); -->